hmc-cs111-spring2016/project-ideas/free-1.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+To interact with the language, the user can write out commands for different areas of space the dancer should interact with or the quality of movements.
+Programming will look like writing out at least a spacial direction, and then layers can be added on (which limbs, quality, timing, etc).
+This is a useful way to interact with the problem domain because it starts from the key part of dance--where are you--and adds on layers to create the dance itself.

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When a program runs, the user could maybe see some sort of basic visualization of the dance they have created.
+This can this be used as a guide for actually dancing out the ideas that the user has.
+Errors could be things like programming anatomically impossible movements.
+Having knowledge of what those are could allow the programm to give error messages like "Human arms don't work that way" and such.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+Giving the instructions for the space for the dancer to move in should be easy to do.
+Specifications (as more and more arise) should be increasingly difficult.
+Choreography that is humanly impossible should not be programmable.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there